ingenology/yorbit/README.md

 Yorbit SailsJS refactor
 =======

+*Due to the need to spin up further infrastructure, Ingenology did not pursue deployment of this branch to production.
+This branch however does contain a fully working application.*

 This branch of the repository holds a [SailsJS](http://sailsjs.org/) rebuild of the award-winning Yorbit application built for the NASA Space Apps Challenge.

 ### Features